json420/degu/doc/tutorial.rst

     :class:`degu.base.ChunkedBodyIter`  Chunked   An iterable
     ==================================  ========  ================

-From the client perspective, our output is the HTTP request body sent to the server, specified via the fourth item in the response 4-tuple::
+From the server perspective, our output is the HTTP request body sent to the server, specified via the fourth item in the response 4-tuple::

     (status, reason, headers, body)

-From the server perspective, our output is the HTTP response body sent to the client, specified via the fourth argument when calling :meth:`degu.client.Connection.request()`:
+From the client perspective, our output is the HTTP response body sent to the client, specified via the fourth argument when calling :meth:`degu.client.Connection.request()`:

 >>> response = conn.request(method, uri, headers, body)  #doctest: +SKIP

-Or via the third argument when calling :meth:`degu.client.Connection.put()` or :meth:`degu.client.Connection.post()`:
+Or specified via the third argument when calling :meth:`degu.client.Connection.put()` or :meth:`degu.client.Connection.post()`:

 >>> response = conn.put(uri, headers, body)  #doctest: +SKIP
 >>> response = conn.post(uri, headers, body)  #doctest: +SKIP

-The sending endpoint doesn't directly write the output, but instead only *specifies* the output to be written, after which the client or server library internally handles the writing.
+The sending endpoint doesn't directly write the output, but instead only *specifies* the output to be written, after which the Degu backend internally handles the writing.

 .. _eg-range-requests: